SimonIsCoding/ft_transcendence/README.md

     ```

 2. **check on web browser**
    - Open any web browser.
-You should put on the URL: 'https://localhost:4443' - for the project we use the port 4443.
-For the moment, it is not availble in https (443) in campus computers.
+You should put on the URL: https://localhost:4443 - for the project we use the port 4443.
 Then you have to accept the risk to proceed to an unsecure website because we have a self-signed certificate.
    - For Devops Module - Infrastructure setup for log management:
-   You can check the url: http//localhost:5051
+   You can check the URL: http//localhost:5051<br>
-   Then you have to put as credentials: login: password: to connect.
+   Then to connect, you have to put as credentials: <br>login: <br>password:
    You can discover all the setup done for log management.

 > [!NOTE]